AustinSiu/IDB-1/PITCHME.md

 - Data Scraping
 - Database Management
 - SQLAlchemy
-- How to be more adaptive. i.e. learning new tools on our own.
+- How to be more adaptive. i.e. learning new tools on our own
 - React
 - AWS